The International Arbitration Review: Bangladesh

 Each part of the definition clearly provides that individual or body corporates, companies or associations originating from any country other than Bangladesh would be deemed as a foreign entity and would essentially come within the purview of the definition of international commercial arbitration.
 Interestingly, a plain interpretation of the definition of international commercial arbitration suggests that commercial disputes between two Bangladeshi nationals having places of business even in different states cannot be considered the subject matter of an international arbitration under the Arbitration Act.
 Thus, the nationality of the disputing parties is the determining factor to establish the nature of an arbitration.

-ii Structure of the courts, including specialists tribunals
+ii Structure of the courts, including specialist tribunals

 iii Local institutions

 The Bangladesh International Arbitration Centre (BIAC) is a privately owned arbitration centre with the facility to facilitate arbitrations.
-The functions of BIAC are similar to any other modern arbitration centres, for example, SIAC, as it has a pool of arbitrators and its own rules to govern arbitration proceedings.
+The functions of BIAC are similar to any other modern arbitration centres – for example, the Singapore International Arbitration Centre (SIAC) – as it has a pool of arbitrators and its own rules to govern arbitration proceedings.
 Aside from BIAC, and as previously mentioned, the Bangladesh Regulatory Commission has an arbitration unit to deal with arbitrations involving energy disputes.

 iv Trends or statistics relating to arbitration